Kolawole99/henry-capstone/docs/proposal.md

 ### User Workflow:

-1. **Ingestion:** Admins upload context documents (PDF/Text/Images) to department-specific folders.
+1. **Ingestion:** Admins upload context documents (PDF/Text) to agent-specific folders.
 2. **Query:** An employee asks a complex question (e.g., "What is the disciplinary process for Slack harassment, and who do I notify?").
-3. **Coordination:** The system validates the input, routes it to the specialized HR Agent, retrieves the specific policy from a Vector Store, and has a separate Auditor Agent verify the tone before replying.
+3. **Coordination:** The system validates the input, routes it to the specialized agent, retrieves the specific policy from a Vector Store, and has a separate Auditor Agent verify the tone and quality before replying.

 ### Value Proposition: